-Poets, Songwriters, Storytellers, and Dreamers, bring your original work and thoughts or questions about writing.
-Led by Mike Ball, award-winning humorist.
+Poets, Songwriters, Storytellers, and Dreamers, bring your original work and thoughts about writing.
+Meet with Mike Ball, award-winning humorist.
 Drop-in.

-Bring a friend and check out a newly released movie at the Library!
+Bring a friend and check out a newly released movie after-hours at the Library!
 Snacks and beverages will be provided.
-Register now.
-Click here for information about this month's film.
+This month's movie is The Avengers (PG-13).
+Registration begins Sept 14.

 Drop-in Computer Lab